botpress/messaging/docs/routes.md

 POST `/api/v1/sync`

 - `channels`: Dictionary of channel configurations
-- `webhooks`: List of webhoook configurations
+- `webhooks`: List of webhook configurations
 - `id` : `null` or the id of an existing client
 - `token` : `null` or the token of the provided client